Notifications

 Centred on the powerful story of Rus and Daisey, this interactive workshop explores how long-term relationships can transform lives through coaching.
 Reflect on the role of trust, care, and connection, and gain practical tools to build deeper, more meaningful relationships in your own coaching practice.

-The 2026 UK Coaching Conference and Play Their Way Summit will take place at Lee Valley VeloPark, part of the Queen Elizabeth Olympic Park.
+The 2026 UK Coaching Conference and Play Their Way Summit took place at Lee Valley VeloPark, part of the Queen Elizabeth Olympic Park.

 Use the interactive map to find directions to the VeloPark and explore the local area.
 Our FAQ section also includes lots of handy information about the venue and event.